Frequently Asked Questions

 If you play music in your business, or want to use music in the promotion of a product, you need clearance from the owners of that music to do so.
 COSOMA represents the rights of many owners of music and you should be able to get you the clearances you need.
 COSOMA provides copyright protection to Malawian, and the world's music in an efficient manner.

 COSOMA represents over 10 million songs and millions more sound recordings, if you are using music it is likely to be music in copyright and falls within COSOMA’s repertoire.
 If in doubt, please check with us.
-Irrespective of whether you play music via Radio or TV, a CD/DVD, a satellite delivered service or arrange live music performances, you will need a music licence.
+Irrespective of whether you play music via Radio or TV, a CD/DVD, a satellite delivered service or arrange live music performances, you will need a music license.

 Music is regarded as being “performed in public” when it is played outside what is deemed to be a domestic circle or home life.
 This would include most music performances whether by Radios and TVs or via background music or concerts.